acailic/acailic.github.io/_notes/oca-chapter-4.md

 vararg can be send like one parametar and have to be last.
 (otherway it cant be clear).

+There is no null pointer on calling static methods.

 2. Array initializer isn't allowed passing to methods.
 For example(search another in question ch 4 no 5):
 	....
 	howMany(true, {true, true});